Pudu Robotics Releases Catering and Retail Service Robot, BellaBot Pro, With New AI, Safety and Marketing Capabilities

 The global service robotics leader upgrades its flagship smart service robot to meet growing customer demand across the world

-LONDON, April 16, 2024 /PRNewswire/ -- Pudu Robotics, a global leader in the service robotics sector, launched BellaBot Pro, the next generation of its flagship smart service robot, using AI to deliver personalized interactions to customers throughout their dining and retail experience.
+MELBOURNE, Australia and BANGKOK and HONG KONG, April 17, 2024 /PRNewswire/ -- Pudu Robotics, a global leader in the service robotics sector, launched BellaBot Pro, the next generation of its flagship smart service robot, using AI to deliver personalized interactions to customers throughout their dining and retail experience.
 This new robot includes new voice and greeting interaction, improved dish identification, an updated curve screen for advertising and enhanced safety, and efficiency features.

 Since its launch in 2019, BellaBot has been successfully deployed in high-traffic environments by global brands such as PizzaHut, Jollibee, Carrefour, KFC and Walmart, among others.
 These companies use the robot to deliver orders, promote menu items and products, and welcome guests.